 x:Class="Todo.Views.TodoListView".
 In the

 TodoListView.xaml file you will see the same string.
 This is something to remember whenever you are creating new controls through the dotnet tool.
+Specifying the namespace is very important.
 You will have to go through and replace the default template string with the actual namespace name.
-Everything else in this step is correct.

 The remaining steps execute exactly as spelled out.
 To complete the exercise one: